u-boot/u-boot/tools/binman/binman.rst

 1. AddMissingProperties() - binman can add calculated values to the device tree as part of its processing, for example the offset and size of each entry.
-This method adds any properties associated with this, expanding the device tree as needed.
+This method adds any properties associated with this, expanding the devicetree as needed.
 These properties can have placeholder values which are set later by SetCalculatedProperties().
-By that stage the size of sections cannot be changed (since it would cause the images to need to be repacked), but the correct values can be inserted.
+By that stage, the size of sections cannot be changed (since it would cause the images to need to be repacked), but the correct values can be inserted.

-2. ProcessFdt() - process the device tree information as required by the particular entry.
+2. ProcessFdt() - process the devicetree information as required by the entry.
 This may involve adding or deleting properties.
 If the processing is complete, this method should return True.
 If the processing cannot complete because it needs the ProcessFdt() method of another entry to run first, this method should return False, in which case it will be called